laugustyniak/personal-website/content/project/milling-iot/index.md

 slides: ""
 ---

-I recently completed a project that involved designing and developing a data pipeline with signal analysis for a client's milling machines.
-I led a team of 4 developers to ensure the successful deployment of the project in the production environment.
+I recently had the opportunity to work on a project that involved designing and developing a data pipeline with signal analysis for a client's milling machines.
+As part of the project, I led a team of 4 developers to ensure the successful deployment of the project in the production environment.

 During the project, I was able to profile and improve the CPU (x5 improvement) and memory (50% memory reduction) usage of the pipeline, resulting in improved efficiency of the milling machines.

-The project involved developing a system to detect and analyze Internet of Things (IoT) signals.
-This system was meant to track, monitor, and analyze the signals emitted by IoT devices.
-The goal of the project was to create a system that could detect anomalies in the signals and alert users if the signals indicate any potential issues.
-The system was also meant to analyze the signals and provide insights into the performance of the machines.
-The system was developed using Python and deployed on the edge device using Azure Pipelines.
+Our solution detected and analyzed Internet of Things (IoT) signals emitted by the milling machines.

+The project aimed to create a system that could track, monitor, and analyze the signals to detect any anomalies that might indicate potential issues.
+The system was also meant to explore the signals and provide insights into the performance of the machines.

+We developed a Python system and deployed it on the edge device using Azure Pipelines to achieve this.
+Our solution was highly scalable and efficient, providing real-time analysis and insights into the performance of the milling machines.

+This project was an excellent opportunity to showcase the power of data science and machine learning in improving the efficiency and performance of industrial processes.
+By leveraging IoT signals and data analysis techniques, we created a solution that significantly impacted our client's business outcomes.
+My experience in data science and machine learning has enabled me to contribute to innovative solutions that drive business outcomes.